humanapp/user-interface-base/README.md

 `phase` when release events or key repeat should behave differently from the initial press.

-Call `runtime.dispatchInput()` from hardware callbacks, test code, or adapter code.
+Call `runtime.dispatchInput()` from event callbacks or other application code.
 The runtime queues those events and delivers them on the next frame.
 When no modal is open, the active screen gets first chance through `handleInput()`, then the runtime tries focus routing when the screen returns `undefined`.